lucy850/PETCOIN_WCHL_PROJECT1/README.md

 - Scalability: Ensuring the backend canister can handle many users and donations simultaneously
 - User Experience: Providing intuitive UI/UX for both new donors and returning users
 - Testing & Debugging: Difficulty in testing canisters locally and ensuring accurate state across frontend and backend

+## How It Works
+1. Default Flow
+   If no custom wallet is set, the canister principal automatically receives all top-ups and donations.
+2. Custom Flow
+   You can set a platform wallet (any principal) to receive the main payments.
+3. Revenue Flow
+   - User Top-Up / Donation → goes to the Platform Wallet
+   - Platform Wallet distributes the funds:
+     - 95% → Donation to Pet / Creator
+     - 5% → Kept as Platform Fee

 ## System Architecture Description